Gibson SG Tribute Review e1672344950463

 Samantha Fish

-Among other famous guitar players, Samantha Fish has used an SG.
+Samantha Fish has used an SG among other famous guitar players.
 Her albums are rich in rootsy Americana, and her live sets are always energetic and high-energy.
 She has used a variety of effects pedals and has also performed with Fender amplifiers.
 But her number one guitar is a Gibson SG.

 The Gibson SG has come a long way in the last 50 years.
 It’s versatile, grittier than a Les Paul, and more ergonomic than an acoustic.
 Whether you’re looking for a new guitar or are just curious about which one your favorite musicians are playing, this is the perfect option.

-If you’re a rock or blues guitarist, it’s easy to see why so many of these legends have been drawn to the Gibson SG.
-The versatile design of this guitar allows for a wide variety of styles and playing techniques, which makes it a great choice for many different players.
+If you’re a rock or blues guitarist, it’s easy to see why many of these legends have been drawn to the Gibson SG.
+The versatile design of this guitar allows for a wide variety of styles and playing techniques, making it an excellent choice for many players.